-Our work advances deep learning-based tomographic reconstruction in the context of unsupervised learning, and the proposed method leads to a substantial improvement of DIP-based reconstructive frameworks.
-We develop a two-phase learning paradigm for accelerating DIP in image reconstruction.
-The proposed method consists of a supervised pretraining phase on a simulated dataset to educate DIP and then a fine-tuning phase which adapts the network parameters to a single test image.
-The extensive experimental evaluation clearly shows that pretraining on simulated data can significantly speed up, and stabilize DIP reconstruction for real-measured sparse-view CT.
-The empirical study also indicates that the pretraining phase can facilitate learning the feature representation, and that adapting only the decoder's parameters during the fine-tuning phase is also sufficient to ensure good reconstruction accuracy.
-The spectral analysis of the linearized model indicates a strong correlation of the sparsity pattern with the pretraining, and a drastically different shift of the singular values spectrum for the standard DIP and its educated version.
+Our work advances unsupervised deep learning-based tomographic reconstruction.
+We develop a two-stage learning paradigm for accelerating DIP in image reconstruction.
+It consists of a supervised pretraining stage on a simulated dataset to educate DIP and then a fine-tuning stage which adapts the network parameters to a single test image.
+The extensive experimental evaluation clearly shows that pretraining on simulated data can significantly speed up, and stabilize DIP reconstruction for 2D / 3D real-measured sparse-view $\mu$CT.
+The empirical study also indicates that the pretraining stage can facilitate learning a suitable feature representation, and that adapting only the decoder's parameters during the fine-tuning stage is sufficient to ensure good reconstruction accuracy.
+The novel spectral analysis of the linearized model indicates a strong correlation of the sparsity pattern with the pretraining, and a drastically different shift of the singular values spectrum for the standard DIP and the educated version.